 Whether your RV plans are just for vacations and weekend travel or if you’re planning a life on the road, RVs are a great way to see the country on your schedule.
-For retired folks, RV living cuts down on expenses, property taxes and maintenance.
+For retired folks, RV living cuts down on expenses, property taxes, and maintenance due to today’s competitive loan and RV refinancing rates.
 For working people who can do their jobs from anywhere that has internet access, RV living means you and your office can pick up and find new scenery any day of the week.
 Plus, RV life cuts you down to the essentials.

 Life on the Road

 Life in an RV has many perks.
 First off, it’s less expensive.
 As the recent financial crisis taught us, mortgages can be a great tool or a crushing pile of debt.
 If you find yourself drowning in expenses and struggling to maintain your home and yard, ask yourself a few questions: